 Sempervivum tabuliforme, Aeonium berthelotianum, Sempervivum berthelotianum

-Aeonium tabuliforme is a biennial or perennial succulent that forms a nearly flat, compact rosette of overlapping leaves.
+Aeonium tabuliforme is a biennial or short-lived perennial succulent that forms a nearly flat, compact rosette of overlapping leaves.
 The rosette grows up to 18 inches (45 cm) in diameter.
 Leaves are fleshy, light green, up to 16 inches (15 cm) long, and up to 1.6 inches (4 cm) wide.
-Its small, starry, yellow flowers appear in late spring in erect, up to 24 inches (60 cm) tall stem.
+Its small, starry, yellow flowers appear in late spring on erect, up to 24 inches (60 cm) tall stem.

 How to Grow and Care